 Records of the known cultural resources found in Merced County are included in the files of the Office of Historic Preservation, California Historical Resources Information System.
 The Central California Information Center (CCIC), housed at California State University, Stanislaus, locally administers these records.
-A records search request was filed with the CCIC on December 21, 2021 for all recorded historic-era and prehistoric archaeological sites within 1/4 mile radius of the project site to determine its historic and cultural sensitivity (Padre 2022).
+A records search request was filed with the CCIC on December 23, 2021 for all recorded historic-era and prehistoric archaeological sites within 1⁄2 mile radius of the project site to determine its historic and cultural sensitivity (Padre 2022).

-The results of CCIC Records Search indicated that no archaeological cultural resources were recorded within the project site or within a quarter-mile radius.
-The results also indicated that the northern portion of the project site has not been previously studied for archaeological resources.
-However, the southern portion of the project site was previously studied by Far Western Anthropological Research Group Inc. in 2017 as part of the San Joaquin River Restoration Program Study.
-Three additional studies have been completed within the search radius.
+The results of CCIC Records Search indicated that no previously recorded cultural resources are located within the project site or within a quarter-mile radius.
+The results also indicated that the project site has not been previously examined for cultural resources, and no previous studies have been completed within the search radius.